YourOnly-One/content/way/en-ph/blog/posts/2016/20160907-stealing-is-against-the-law.md

 <sup>[15]</sup> "You shall not steal."
 {{% /quotebox %}}

 Not paying our taxes is stealing.
 Encoding films and putting it online is stealing (downloading these files is not stealing, it will be discussed another time).
-Not giving to <bdo lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdo> (YAHUAH/YAHUWAH) what is His, all glory, honor, praise, and thanks, is stealing (and can be considered idolatry too, which is a transgression of the 2<sup>nd</sup> commandment).
+Not giving to <bdi lang="hbo-Hebr" dir="rtl">𐤉𐤄𐤅𐤄</bdi> (YAHUAH/YAHUWAH) what is His, all glory, honor, praise, and thanks, is stealing (and can be considered idolatry too, which is a transgression of the 2<sup>nd</sup> commandment).

 Last, but definitely not the least, worshipping on the wrong Sabbath day is stealing.
 Which is also a transgression of the 4<sup>th</sup> commandment.
 A commandment that is side-by-side with today's 8<sup>th</sup> commandment. **Sun**day is definitely and no doubt, the wrong Sabbath day.